-A between subjects (SCV, IT, VIT and MVC) ANOVA compared men's use of sexual aggression towards their partners (excluding those men who had used no aggression).
-There was a medium sized (Pierce, et al., 2004) significant main effect of relationship type on men's sexual (F(4, 740)=17.95, p<.0005, Eta2 .07) aggression.
-Scheffe's post hoc tests found sexual aggression was most frequent for controlling violent men (IT and MCV) who used more frequent sexual aggression than non-controlling violent men (SCV and VIT) (see Table 4).
+of relationship type on men's sexual (F(4,740) = 17.95, P < .0005, Eta2 = .07) aggression.
+Scheffe's post hoc tests found that sexual aggression was most frequent for controlling violent men (IT and MCV) who used more frequent sexual aggression than noncontrolling violent men (SCV and VIT) (see Table 4).

-A between subjects (SCV, IT, VIT and MVC) ANOVA compared women's use of sexual aggression towards their partners (excluding those women who had used no aggression).
-There was a medium sized significant effect of relationship type on women's use of sexual aggression (F(4, 740) = 17.54.18, p < .0005, Eta2 .07).
-Scheffe's post hoc tests found that women in MVC relationships used more frequent sexual aggression towards their male partners than did SCV, VIT or IT women (see Table 4).
+A between-subjects (SCV, IT, VIT, and MVC) ANOVA compared women's use of sexual aggression towards their partners (excluding those women who had used no aggression).
+There was a medium-sized significant effect of relationship type on women's use of sexual aggression $(F(4,740) = 17.54.18, P < .0005, Eta^2 = .07)$.
+Scheffe's post hoc tests found that women in MVC relationships used more frequent sexual aggression towards their male partners than did SCV, VIT, or IT women (see Table 4).

-Childhood Risk Factors for IPV by Relationship Type

-A MANOVA was used to explore exposure to physical, psychological and sexual aggression during childhood for women in the four relationship types (SCV, IT, VIT and MVC).
-There was a small (Pierce, et al., 2004) significant multivariate effect of relationship type.
-Univariate analysis found that there was a small but significant effect for exposure to physical aggression (F(3, 702)=2.08, p=.032, Eta2 =.01).
-Post hoc analysis found women in MVC relationship reported significantly more incidents of physical aggression victimization (mean=9.68) than women who were classified as being IT (mean 2.92).
+3.7.
+Childhood Risk Factors for IPV by Relationship Type.
+A MANOVA was used to explore exposure to physical, psychological, and sexual aggression during childhood for women in the four relationship types (SCV, IT, VIT and MVC).
+There was a small [80] significant multivariate effect of relationship type.
+Univariate analysis found that there was a small but significant effect for exposure to physical aggression (F(3,702) = 2.08, P = .032, $Eta^2 = .01$).
+Post hoc analysis found that women in MVC relationship reported significantly more incidents of physical aggression victimization (mean = 9.68) than women who were classified as being IT (mean = 2.92).

-Univariate analysis found a significant effect for exposure to psychological aggression during childhood for women in the four relationship types (SCV, IT, VIT and MVC).
-There was a significant main effect of relationship type (F(3, 687)=6.33, p<.0005, Eta2 = .03).
-Post hoc analysis found women in MVC relationship reported significantly more incidents of psychological aggression victimization (mean=3.02) than women who were classified as being IT (mean = .68), VIT (mean = .61) or SCV (mean = .44).
+Univariate analysis found a significant effect for exposure to psychological aggression during childhood for women in the four relationship types (SCV, IT, VIT, and MVC).
+There was a significant main effect of relationship type (F(3,687)=6.33, P<.0005, Eta2 = .03).
+Post hoc analysis found that women in MVC relationship reported significantly more incidents of psychological aggression victimization (mean = 3.02) than women who were classified as being IT (mean = .68), VIT (mean = .61), or SCV (mean = .44).

-Univariate analysis found no significant difference in relationship types (F(3, 687)=.62, p=.60) on exposure to sexual aggression.
+Univariate analysis found no significant difference in relationship types (F(3,687) = .62, P = .60) on exposure to sexual aggression.

-Reciprocity of Acts of Physical aggression and Controlling Behaviors between Self and Partner

-Reciprocity, as it is used in here, refers to the extent to which the frequency of acts by one partner are related to the frequency of acts by the other partner.
-Bivariate correlation (Pearson's) was used to explore the reciprocity of acts of physical aggression and controlling behavior.
+3.8.
+Reciprocity of Acts of Physical Aggression and Controlling Behaviors between Self and Partner.
+Reciprocity, as it is used in here, refers to the extent to which the frequency of acts by one partner is related to the frequency of acts by the other partner.
+Bivariate correlation (Pearson's) was used to explore the reciprocity of acts of physical aggression and controlling behavior (Table 5).
 The most reciprocal relationship type appears to be MVC where both physical aggression and controlling behaviors are highly correlated.
 SCV relationships show moderate reciprocity.
-Where relationships have one controlling and one non-controlling spouse there is the least reciprocity, particularly for controlling behaviors.
-Where there is an IT woman, her acts of physical aggression are moderately related to be partner's and her controlling behavior is unrelated to her partner's.
-Where the IT is a man however, the relationship between acts of physical aggression is weakest and the relationship between the partner's and respondent's use of control is a weak negative one.
+Where relationships have one controlling and one noncontrolling spouse, there is the least reciprocity, particularly for controlling behaviors.
+Where there is an IT woman, her acts of physical aggression are moderately related to her partner's and her controlling behavior is unrelated to her partner's.
+Where the IT is a man however, the relationship between acts of physical aggression